 It is the nose color not fur color that makes a blue dog.

 I've seen breeders advertise blue and I do not see the blue nose.Its a hard call on some pups with the dark noses but if they are coming off the blue parents most likely they are blue.I have bought dogs when I first started as blues that were not blue,they were silver.

 A silver OR gray dog with a black nose does not make it a blue,People think because a dog is silver or charcoal that it is a blue dog NOT SO.Nose color and pigmentation determines the dogs Color.I have lot's of dogs with Blue eyes,Blue eyes does not make a dog a blue it is the NOSE COLOR.Some dogs noses are darker but when put in sunlight '''you can and will '''see the blue pigment.The breeder will know if she has watched the pigmentation from birth.Blue Shih Tzu lack a needed color gene for black.
 Their color is therefore dilute;The dilution gene affects eumelanin (black and liver), although phaeomelanin (red) may be lightened slightly as well.
 When a dog has two copies of the d gene it impairs its ability to make full-coloured pigment, so the pigment it does produce is paler than on a normal dog.
 A black dog with the dilution gene becomes blue and a liver dog becomes isabella.
 A blue or isabella can have any coat pattern, but whatever they have, any black or liver in the coat will be turned to blue or isabella.
-It is genetically impossible for a blue dog to have any black in its coat, or for an isabella to have liver.
+It is genetically impossible for a blue dog to have any black in its coat.

 The main giveaway that a dog is a dilute is its nose colour.
 The coat may be entirely sable or recessive red, but if the dog has a blue nose, it is genetically blue.